Hero-Solutions/RS_ptif/README.md

-# ImageHub
+# ResourceSpace PTIF

-This project contains a ResourceSpace plugin to generate Tiled Pyramidal TIFF files when uploading a new image.
+This project contains a ResourceSpace plugin to generate Tiled Pyramidal TIFF files when uploading a new image, either through manual upload or through the ResourceSpace API.

 ## Requirements